Konamiman/NestorMSX/README.md

 * _Friendly name_: "MSX-DOS"
 * _Full class name_: "Konamiman.NestorMSX.Plugins.MsxDosPlugin"
 * _Configuration keys_:
-    * "kernelFileName": The name of the file with the MSX-DOS 1 kernel (optional, default: "MsxDosKernel.rom")
+    * "kernelFile": The name of the file with the MSX-DOS 1 kernel (optional, default: "MsxDosKernel.rom")
 	* "numberOfDrives": The number of emulated DOS drives (optional, default: 2)
 	* "diskImageFiles": An array with the names of the disk image files that will be visible in the drives (optional, default: no files)
 	* "diskImagesDirectory": The directory where disk image files with relative name will be searched (optional, default: "").
 The usual relative directory resolution rules apply.